subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Biography

-I am currently a Visiting Assistant Professor in the [Department of Mathematics](https://www.bowdoin.edu/math/) at [Bowdoin College](https://www.bowdoin.edu/) as of Fall 2018.
+I am currently a Visiting Assistant Professor in the [Mathematical & Computational Sciences Department](https://www.wooster.edu/departments/math-computation/) at [The College of Wooster](https://www.wooster.edu/) as of Fall 2018.
 I received my Ph.D. from University of Chicago under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/).

 <div class='experience'>